 Do your research

-If you feel able to sign a certificate the MDU’s advice is to choose wording which reflects an opinion within your competence.
-For example, rather than signing to say a patient is fit to participate in a particular activity, or to travel, provide a factual report detailing relevant information about the patient’s health conditions and explain that you "know of no reason why the patient should not be fit for" the particular activity.
+If you feel able to sign a certificate the MDU’s advice is to ensure the wording reflects the facts and the limits of your knowledge.
+For example, rather than signing to say a patient is fit to participate in a particular activity or to travel, you may wish to provide a factual report detailing relevant information about the patient’s health conditions and explain that you 'know of no reason why the patient should not be fit for' the particular activity.
 It is helpful to explain to patients why you are using those particular words as this should help them understand that you are acting responsibly and may avoid a potential complaint or claim.

-Don’t forget that you should also obtain the patient’s consent to disclose confidential information about them, and document this within the medical record.
-It’s a good idea to provide a copy of the report to the patient before disclosing it to a third party.
+You should obtain the patient’s consent to disclose confidential information about them, and document this within their medical record.
+It’s a good idea to provide a copy of a certificate or report to the patient before disclosing it to a third party.